barakj/Memory-Game-CPSC-1181/README.md

 # Memory-Game-CPSC-1181
-Classic Memory Game, 2 clients and a server
+Classic Memory Game, 2 clients and a server.
+Built using SciTE.

 Who doesn't like the memory game?
 The game allows for 2 players (clients) to play the game through the server using an instructions interface.
  To run: Open the GameServer file and run it.
 Then open 2 Player files and run them both.
 The game will then start.